-Several students over the years have expressed interest in having me release material which was presented during my courses and seminars, whether the instructional program was held in a community centre, my photography studio or in the field.
+Several students over the years have expressed interest in having me release material which was presented during my PHOTOGRAPHY COURSES AND SEMINARS HELD IN OTTAWA, whether the instructional program was hosted in a community centre, my photography studio or in the field.
 The upcoming articles will feature a broad range of topics ranging from basic camera operation, to proper composition of your subject matter including the interpretation and manipulation of light.
-These initial articles are written primarily for film photography cameras however, the reader will most definitely benefit from the material presented and have the ability to incorporate both mediums, digital and film, to achieve excellent results in the creation of their imagery.
+These initial articles are written primarily for film photography cameras.
+However, the reader utilizing digital medium will most definitely benefit from the material presented and have the ability to incorporate both mediums, digital and film, to achieve excellent results in the creation of their imagery.
 Naturally, reference will be made to digital products in conjunction with film camera’s when comparisons between each will benefit the reader.
-Having worked with both mediums, it is my personal opinion at time of this writing, (Oct.2016) that film is a more capable product in rendering true professional archival imagery.
+Having worked with both mediums, it is my personal opinion at time of this writing, (2018) that film is a more capable product in rendering true professional archival imagery.
 The technical aspects of photography will be discussed throughout the column with emphasis placed on “seeing” the natural world and it’s inhabitants around you.
 Through careful examination of your subject matter, you will enter a world currently unknown to you in this visual photographic journey.

-Additional topics covered will be quite extensive and encompass black and white photography including wet darkroom technique, electronic flash, lens filtration methods, exposure in automatic and manual modes, proper lens selection, depth of field characteristics, tripods and much more as we proceed from month to month.
-Consider this series of articles to be a course providing you with supplemental levels of education in professional photography at your desk, home, or lap top.
-As a suggestion, it might be a good idea for you to have these printed pages of text accompany you when you are in the field producing photographs of nature or people at your discretion.
+Additional featured topics covered will be quite extensive and encompass black and white photography including wet darkroom technique, electronic flash, lens filtration methods, exposure in automatic and manual modes, proper lens selection, depth of field characteristics, tripods and “much more” as we proceed from month to month.
+Consider this series of articles to be a course providing you with supplemental levels of education in professional photography at your desk, home, lap top, or mobile device.
+As a suggestion, it might be a good idea for you to have these printed pages of text accompany you when you are in the field producing photographs of nature or people at your discretion should your mobile device fail.
 I am a firm believer that education is something that should be exchanged and shared freely between people, and not be held as “guarded secrets”; alternatively, practically everything is available on the internet today for the benefit of achieving greater levels of education.

-***I would like to very politely request from the readers of this column that you “do not” call or e-mail me regarding difficulties you are experiencing with your photography.
+*I would like to very politely request from the readers of this column that they “do not” call or e-mail me regarding difficulties they are experiencing with their photography.
 As I’m sure the reader is already aware, I regrettably would not have the time to cater to each person specific photographic difficulties.
-If we were to assemble as a group on a given day during one of my workshops, I would be better prepared to address the concerns of students on a more practical basis.
+If we were to assemble as a group on a given day during one of my workshops/fieldtrips, I would be better prepared to address the concerns of students on a more practical basis.
 My recommendation would be that you contact better quality camera stores for advice if your photographic problems persist.

 It is my desire that this informative column be an asset in helping you produce stronger, well thought out compositions, which reflect your unique vision as a photographer.
 In addition, the technical explanations should prove to be informative in helping you resolve difficulties you are currently experiencing with your camera.
 I will endeavour when preparing this material to keep it clear, very informative and simple, so all people particularly the novice, will be able to fully comprehend and apply my techniques to their best advantage.
 Kindly enjoy these articles which have benefited many that I have had the pleasure of serving.